 Your best membership engagement strategy (and why it works)

-If your organization’s main source of funding comes from membership dues or subscriber revenue, you need to focus on delivering an unbeatable customer experience.
+If your associations’s main source of funding comes from membership dues or subscriber revenue, you need to focus on delivering an unbeatable member (customer) experience.

 Doing so creates the foundation for a long-term relationship between customer and company (yes, your association is a business and your members are your customers).